A-jha/Data-Structure-Lab/README.md

 Step1 : Scan from Left to Right

-Step2: If Operrand comes then printit
+Step2: If Operand comes then print it

-Step3: If lower predence operator comes then pop hiegher precedence oprator first if stack contains \* then + comes then \* will pop
+Step3: If lower precedence operator comes then pop higher precedence operator first if stack contains \* then + comes then \* will pop

+- in case where precedence are equal then pop the previous operator too

 Step4: In the case of parenthesis for each opening parentheses if we encounter closing parentheses then we will pop operator until we get corresponding opening parentheses.